amundsen-io/amundsen/frontend/docs/application_config.md

 _TODO: Please add doc_

 ## Resource Configurations
+This configuration drives resource specific aspects of the application's user interface.
+Each supported resource should be mapped to an object that matches or extends the `BaseResourceConfig`.

+### Base Configuration
+All resource configurations must match or extend the `BaseResourceConfig`.
+This configuration supports the following options:
+1. `displayName`: The name displayed throughout the application to refer to this resource type.
+2. `filterCategories`: An optional `FilterConfig` object.
+When set for a given resource, that resource will display filter options in the search page UI.

+#### Filter Categories
+The `FilterConfig` is an array of objects that match any of the supported filter options.
+We currently support a `MultiSelectFilterCategory` and a `SingleFilterCategory`.
+See our [config-types](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/static/js/config/config-types.ts) for more information about each option.

-### Datasets
+### Table Configuration
-We provide a `datasets` option on our `ResourceConfig`.
+`TableResourceConfig` extends `BaseResourceConfig` with a `supportedDatabases` option.
 This can be used for the following customizations:

 #### Custom Icons
 You can configure custom icons to be used throughout the UI when representing datasets from particular sources/databases.
-On the `ResourceConfig.datasets` object, add an entry with the `id` used to reference that database and set the `iconClass`.
+On the `TableResourceConfig.supportedDatabases` object, add an entry with the `id` used to reference that database and map to an object that specifies the `iconClass` for that database.
 This `iconClass` should be defined in [icons.scss](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/static/css/_icons.scss).

 #### Display Names
 You can configure a specific display name to be used throughout the UI when representing datasets from particular sources/databases.
-On the `ResourceConfig.datasets` object, add an entry with the `id` used to reference that database and set the `displayName`.
+On the `TableResourceConfig.supportedDatabases` object, add an entry with the `id` used to reference that database and map to an object that specified the `displayName` for that database.

 ## Table Lineage